-Physicality in character and performance is one of the best ways to wow the audience, find more play, and discover new ideas.
-But being highly physical walks a fine line, for safety as well as over-doing a scene.
+Physicality in character and performance is one of the best ways to dazzle the audience, find more play, and discover new ideas.
+But being highly physical walks a fine line, for safety and over-doing a scene.
 As Spider-Man might say: “With great movement comes great responsibility!”
 If he were an improviser, that is.

 Is it possible to hurt yourself by lifting an object that isn’t there?
 YES!
 Improv muscle strains are real, as any experienced performer can tell you.
 We’ve all pulled something through over-commitment to a scene.
 Here’s how you can avoid similar injuries.

 All stage acting is hazardous.
 In improv, YOU are often the biggest hazard to your own safety.
 Great improv requires commitment to physicality and energy in performance.
 But how you choose to do it is important.
 If you don’t pay attention and keep control of your body, physical stunts can cause serious injury to you, other players, or even the audience.

 One frequent example is the portrayal of effort, such as lifting heavy objects or pulling/pushing things across the stage.
 Many improvisers will physically engage their muscles as if the object was really there.
 Since muscle memory helps us with object work, we want to tense those same muscles to recreate the space object.

 But you’re not actually pushing or pulling anything.
 Even if it feels similar, the way you tense the muscle differs from contracting against an actual weight.
 Add in the adrenaline of performance, and it’s easily possible to strain too much.
 You can hurt yourself through mime as easily as you can through incorrectly lifting a real-world object.

 Contracting your muscles isn’t necessary.
 With a little practice, you can learn to show effort with as little muscle tension as possible.
 This will help you avoid improv muscle strains.

 Try an Example: Hauling a Bus